LED/TA

 procedure may be considered.
 My philosophy is to do the least invasive

-surgical procedure which combines the least surgical risk with the
+surgical procedure which combines the least surgical risk with

-What is LED/TA (Lumbar Endoscopic Discectomy and Thermal
+What is LED (Lumbar Endoscopic Discectomy)?

-disc material.
+material.
 An anesthesiologist provides intravenous sedation.
+The

-the skin into the herniated
+through the skin into the herniated

 portion of the disk.